 The Value of Medicare Agents: What MedPAC Overlooked

 The recent MedPAC presentation on Medicare agents has sparked significant discussion in the industry, particularly regarding agents’ roles, compensation structures, and concerns about potential financial incentives.
+While MedPAC’s report acknowledges that many beneficiaries rely on agents to navigate their Medicare choices, it raises concerns about agent compensation and marketing practices.

 However, as NABIP (National Association of Benefits and Insurance Professionals) has pointed out, the MedPAC analysis fails to recognize the value Medicare agents bring to beneficiaries.